MissNaliaka/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-function that copies string pointed to by src
+function that prints n elements of an integer